Toni Elías: Career

 Elías testing at Sepang in 2007.

-Born in Manresa, Catalonia, Spain Elías started racing in the 125cc World Championship in 2000 at the age of 17, finishing 3rd in 2001 and taking his first win in the Dutch TT at the prestigious Assen circuit.
-He went to 250cc for 2002, finishing 4th that year, 3rd a year later, and 4th in 2004.
+Born in Manresa, Catalonia, Spain Elías started racing in the 125cc World Championship in 2000 at the age of 17, finishing third in 2001 and taking his first win in the Dutch TT at the prestigious Assen circuit.
+He went to 250cc for 2002, finishing fourth that year, third a year later, and fourth in 2004.

 In 2005, Elías entered MotoGP for Fortuna Yamaha.
 In 2006 and 2007, his Fortuna backing got him a ride for Gresini Honda alongside 2005 runner-up Marco Melandri.
 He only took one podium in 2006, albeit his first, and so far only, win in the top category.
 After a podium in the first half of 2007, he crashed at Assen, breaking his leg, sabotaging his season.
 He managed to make a return to the podium at Motegi.

 After spending the 2008 season with the Alice Ducati team, Elías returned to Gresini Honda for 2009, replacing Shinya Nakano to ride alongside Alex de Angelis.

-For 2010,Elías moved down to the new Moto2 class, on a Moriwaki bike for Gresini.
+For 2010, Elías moved down to the new Moto2 class, on a Moriwaki bike for Gresini.
 He was competitive in pre-season testing before a heavy crash threatened to derail his status as title favourite.
 He was victorious at Le Mans after a chaotic race also led by Alex Debón and Jules Cluzel.
 He claimed the lead in the championship following this win, and would not relinquish it for the remainder of the season, clinching the inaugural Moto2 World Championship at the Malaysian Grand Prix with three rounds to spare.

 Elías returned to the MotoGP grid in 2011 with Team LCR, riding a Honda RC212V.
 2011 heralded his worst season in the MotoGP class, scoring only 61 points and finishing 15th in the Championship.
 He left Team LCR and returned to Moto2 in with the Aspar Team, a team he rode for in the 250cc class.
-After Mugello race team and rider ended their relationship.
+After Mugello, both Elías and Aspar ended their relationship.

 On 24 July 2012, Pramac Ducati announced that Elías would replace the injured Hector Barbera until he was deemed fit to race.
 He raced a Satellite version of the GP12.
-At Laguna Seca he qualified 17th and retired during the race.
-He was scheduled to ride at Indianapolis but Barbera decided he wanted to return early, however Barbera suffered a high-side in Practice and injured his leg once more.
+At Laguna Seca, he qualified 17th and retired during the race.
+He was scheduled to ride at Indianapolis but Barbera decided he wanted to return early, however Barbera suffered a high-side in practice and injured his leg once more.
 Elias substituted for him until San Marino.